eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-projects-eclipse.md

 With the Eclipse IDE, you can drag and drop projects from one connection to another.

-Select the project in one connection and drag it into another connection:
+Select the project in one connection and drag it onto another connection:

 ![Drag NODEJS Project](./images/remotedeploy-projects-eclipse/eclipse_move-node-project.png){:width="177"}